Feature integration theory: Focused attention

 The second stage of feature integration theory is the focused attention stage, where a subject combines individual features of an object to perceive the whole object.
 Combining individual features of an object requires attention, and selecting that object occurs within a "master map" of locations.
 The master map of locations contains all the locations in which features have been detected, with each location in the master map having access to the multiple feature maps.
 These multiple feature maps, or sub-maps, contain a large storage base of features.
-Features such as color, shape, orientation, sound, and movement are stored in these sub-maps .When attention is focused at a particular location on the map, the features currently in that position are attended to and are stored in "object files".
+Features such as color, shape, orientation, sound, and movement are stored in these sub-maps.
+When attention is focused at a particular location on the map, the features currently in that position are attended to and are stored in "object files".
 If the object is familiar, associations are made between the object and prior knowledge, which results in identification of that object.
 This top-down process, using prior knowledge to inform a current situation or decision, is paramount in either identifying or recognizing objects.
 In support of this stage, researchers often refer to patients with Bálint's syndrome.
-Due to damage in the parietal lobe, these people are unable to focus attention on individual objects.
+Due to damage in the parietal lobe, these people are only able to focus attention on individual objects, without deriving meaning from the overall visual field.
 Given a stimulus that requires combining features, people with Balint's syndrome are unable to focus attention long enough to combine the features, providing support for this stage of the theory.